SushmithaKasimsettyRamesh/member-qa-system/README.md

 Overview

-This repository contains a simple question-answering system that allows users to ask natural-language questions about member data.
+This repository contains a question-answering system that allows users to ask natural-language questions about member data.
 The system fetches data from a public API, processes it, and provides answers using OpenAI's language models.
-The project includes a backend API and a Streamlit-based frontend for interactive use.
+It includes a backend API and a Streamlit frontend for interactive use.

 Features